Application Process and Approvals - SOP 1.9.a

 Application Process

-For submission of application for clinical trials in all EEA-countries, Regulation 536/2014 applies.
+For submission of application for clinical trials in all EEA-countries, Regulation for clinical trials 536/2014 applies.

 Coordinating Investigator (CI) must follow the institution’s procedure to get an EU CT number and applicable roles in Clinical Trial Information System (CTIS).

-The Coordinating Investigator must request “CT admin” rights in CTIS to be able to assign roles to other qualified persons as appropriate for the trial.
-This is done while logged into CTIS Sponsor workspace and selecting “user administration” in the top menu, and then click on “Assign new role”.
+The CI should be request “CT Admin” and "ASR submitter" (for trials expected to last more than one year after approval in CTIS) rights in CTIS to be able to assign roles to other persons that should contribute to the trial application and later for submissions of annual safety reports.
+This is done while logged into CTIS Sponsor Workspace and selecting “user administration” in the top blue bar menu, and then click “Assign new role”.

 To be assigned a role in CTIS for a specific clinical trial, each user must have an EMA account (ensure the correct organization name and ID for the sponsor is selected).